 Hunters get second shot at doves beginning Friday

-- A license for youth hunters ages 10 to 17 is only $5.
+- A combination hunt and fish license for youth hunters ages 10 to 17 is only $5.
 Children 9 and under do not need a license when accompanied by a licensed adult (two children per adult).
-Licenses can be purchased from any license dealer, regional department office or online at https://license.azgfd.gov/home.xhtml.
-NOTE: All department offices will be closed Thursday, Nov.
-23, in observance of Thanksgiving.
-All offices will reopen 8 a.m.
-Friday, Nov.
-24.
+Licenses can be purchased online at www.azgfd.com/License/, or from any license dealer or any department office statewide.

-- Hunters 18 and older must purchase an Arizona migratory bird stamp for $5 from any license dealer, regional department office or online at https://license.azgfd.gov/home.xhtml.
+- Hunters 18 and older must possess an Arizona migratory bird stamp ($5) that can be purchased online, or from any license dealer or department office statewide.

 - One fully feathered wing must remain attached to each harvested dove until it reaches the hunter’s home.